 In some instances, children may not have applied themselves in class, but have not been disruptive.
 In such cases the child needs to stay with the class teacher over part of break time or lunchtime to finish the work they have failed to do properly in class time.
 A class teacher should always discuss persistent failure to finish work with the child's parent and seek parental support.
 This will include clarifying class expectations for the individual.
-For example:
+For example, introducing a 'what we expect from you' reminder such as the following example: